CalebFenton/CalebFenton.github.io/source/_posts/decompiling-xapk-files.md

 # Summary

-If you want to decompile the `.xapk`, first unxip the `.apk` file floating around the root of the archive.
+If you want to decompile an `.xapk`, all you have to do is unzip it, look for the original `.apk`, and decompile it normally.